FemtoEmacs/nimacros/nimacros/chaps/nimdoc2.md

 ]#
 ```

-The program above calculate the average of comma separated values.
+The above program calculates the average of comma separated values.
-Everything that comes between `#[` and `]#` is comments.
-Therefore,
+Everything that comes between `#[` and `]#` is a comment.
+In the
-the comments are giving an example of how to compile and use the
+listing above, the comments provide an example of how to compile and
-program.
-Text that comes after `#` and the end of line is a comment
+use the program.
+Text that comes after `#` and the end of a line
-as well.
-This second kind of comment is used is very common in shell
+is also a comment.
+This second kind of comment is very common in
-commands.

-The `split(Whitespace+{','})` operation splits a string with
+shell commands.
+The `split(Whitespace+{','})` operation splits a
-values that can be separated by any combination of chars that
+string with values that can be separated by any combination of chars
-belong to the `Whitespace+{','}` set.
+that belong to the `Whitespace+{','}` set.
 Since `split` produces
 empty `""` strings, the program applies `filter(x => x.len > 0)`
 to the result, in order to eliminate zero-length strings from
 the sequence.